 - Ask if there is an additional role the PTA and families can fill during meal times that will allow the food service team to focus their efforts on providing school breakfast and lunch.

-USDA’s Team Up for Child Nutrition resources page provides training resources for the food service team.
+USDA’s Team Nutrition Schools resources page provides training resources for the food service team.